When to Tell Your Boss You Re Interviewing for Another Job

 Assess Your Starting Point: Why This Decision Matters

-A job search while employed creates two parallel risks: the practical employment risk (loss of projects, reduced responsibilities, or being let go early) and the relational risk (changes to trust and future references).
 Both impact your career trajectory and, for global professionals, can complicate visa transfers, relocation timelines, or international assignments.
 Assessing both costs up front helps you decide whether to be candid or discreet.

 Before deciding to tell your boss, be clear about what you want.
 Are you seeking a promotion, a move to a different function internally, improved pay, or a job in another country?
 Which outcomes are negotiable and which are not?
-This clarity turns the conversation from “I’m leaving” into a precise request (e.g., “I’m exploring roles that allow relocation to Singapore within 3–6 months”).
-If you want coaching to shape this objective and rehearse conversations, a short consult can help you refine the ask and anticipate reaction: schedule a confidential session.
+This clarity turns the conversation from “I’m leaving” into a precise ask (e.g., “I’m exploring roles that allow relocation to Singapore within 3-6 months”).

 Some situations elevate the downside of telling a manager early:

-- Your role is mission-critical or highly visible and a sudden disclosure could lead to immediate replacement or dismissal.
+Your role is mission-critical or highly visible and a sudden disclosure could lead to immediate replacement or dismissal.

-- You’re on a visa sponsored by your employer, or you depend on company payments for relocation or tax matters.
+You’re on a visa sponsored by your employer, or you depend on company payments for relocation or tax matters.

-- The company culture has a history of punitive responses to departures (reassignments, withheld bonuses, or abrupt terminations).
+The company culture has a history of punitive responses to departures (reassignments, withheld bonuses, or abrupt terminations).

-- You’re early in a probationary period or still completing a major deliverable.
+You’re early in a probationary period or still completing a major deliverable.

 If any of these apply, the presumption should lean toward discretion until you have a secure offer, or until you have contingency plans that protect your legal or financial position.

-The Decision Framework: A Structured Way to Choose When to Tell
+The Decision Framework: A Structured Way To Choose When To Tell

 A disciplined framework prevents emotional impulsivity.
-Use the three-part filter below—Relationship, Risk, and Reward—to make a defensible, repeatable decision.
+Use the three-part filter below — Relationship, Risk, and Reward — to make a defensible, repeatable decision.

 Relationship: How safe is transparency?